amitpandit8595-star/sql_retail_sales_p1/README.md

 3. **Run the Queries**: Use the SQL queries provided in the `analysis_queries.sql` file to perform your analysis.
 4. **Explore and Modify**: Feel free to modify the queries to explore different aspects of the dataset or answer additional business questions.

-For more content on SQL, data analysis, and other data-related topics, make sure to follow me on social media and join our community:
+For more content on SQL, data analysis, and other data-related topics.

 Thank you for your support, and I look forward to connecting with you!